 I’m not always great with anniversaries.
-I can manage to remember the ones that come with consequences such as wedding anniversaries and birthdays, but the more minor ones can slip by, hence my realisation that this has been going on for five years.
+I can manage to remember the ones that come with consequences such as wedding anniversaries and birthdays, but the more minor ones can slip by, hence my realisation that York on a Fork has been going on for five years.
 I really had no idea what direction it would head in when I first opened this site in May of 2014.
 It was really just a reflection on the time I spent eating out, based on repeated strong suggestions that I should justify that spending with a broader audience.

 In 2009, I had realised just how much I liked eating out and so decided that I should mark my 30th by figuring out just how good a meal out could be.
 I decided to see what a Michelin star meant and headed to The Star at Harome, who placed us in their private dining loft, and I loved it.
 I assumed that I’d hit the high point of my dining experiences and headed back to my desk a few days later to the usual trickle of emails asking for advice on where to eat in York.
 I spent the next couple of years dedicating more time than my employers probably appreciated booking team meals and talking about my favourite places to eat in York before facing down a couple of redundancies.
 At this point, I bowed to pressure to share my experiences of eating out in York and let myself be bullied into starting a food blog.